 Learn how to make dog stuff using our free instructions.

-My name is Jo and I started this website in 2006 to share a few items I'd made for Comet, the handsome fella at left.
+I started this website in 2006 to share a few items I'd made for Comet, the handsome fella at left.

 After that, I began looking for other things to make in an eco friendly, cost effective way.
 Scrounging and creativity became the name of the game!